darklab8/autogit/docs/git-conventional-commits.md

 ## Intro

 Software development is often seen as a place for geeks without social skills, controversary software development requires often communication skills to gather requirements and explain what we did and why.
-We write code not just for machines, but for other humans to read (including my ourselves a year later)
+We write code not just for machines, but for other humans to read (including by ourselves a year later)

 Messaging apps change, and the history of messages is rarely preserved.
-Git always remains to save another commit of code change and the message attached to it.
+[Git]([https://www.oreilly.com/library/view/head-first-git/9781492092506/](https://www.oreilly.com/library/view/head-first-git/9781492092506/)) always remains to save another commit of code change and the message attached to it.
 A Git repository is the ultimate source of truth regarding a project.
 Every cloned git repository is a full decentralized backup of it.

 We can traverse for [example](https://github.com/torvalds/linux/commit/2099306c4e1d5d772b150aeac68fdd1d0331b09d) through Linux repository to see... git commits used as equivalent to emailing.